Google

 Argument # 2: Extraordinary claims require extraordinary evidence.

-- Extraordinary evidence for 4 phenomena
+- Extraordinary evidence for 4 phenomenon

 Argument # 3: The Occam’s Razor rule.